danielsaidi/MockingKit/README.md

 ## Demo App

 This repository contains a demo app.
-To try it out, open and run the `Mockery` project.
-The demo app is just a white screen that prints and alerts the result of using and inspecting some mocks.
+To try it out, open and run the `MockeryDemo` project.
+The app is just a white screen that prints and alerts the result of using and inspecting some mocks.

 ## Creating a mock